Andrescmm/cresta_sales/README.md

 ---

 ## 4. Install the Module
-1. Search for the module by its name (e.g., "Project Management") in the Apps menu.
+1. Search for the module by its name ("cresta_sales") in the Apps menu.
 2. If the module is not visible:
    - Ensure the **"Apps" filter** is cleared or set to **"All"**.
    - Verify the module folder is in the correct `addons` path.